ebassi/graphene/README.md

 Graphene, use `-Dgobject_types=false`.
 Disabling GObject types will also automatically disable generating introspection data.

-You can also disable building the test suite and the benchmark suite, using the `-Dtests=false` and `-Dbenchmarks=false` configuration switches respectively.
+You can explicitly disable building the test suite and the benchmark suite, using the `-Dtests=false` and `-Dbenchmarks=false` configuration switches respectively.
+The test and benchmark suites depend on [GLib][glib]; if it is not available at configuration time, tests and benchmarks will be disabled automatically.

 #### Building on Windows